 For example, design engineers will often have a default setting in their design software that gives everything three decimal places.
 This implies that a component needs to be made to an extremely tight tolerance, which typically requires more processing, more time, and more scrutiny – all of which drive up costs.
 But what if that three-decimal-place default setting isn’t actually necessary?
 By having a conversation with the customer, we might find out that kind of tight tolerance isn’t required for the project at hand.
 And we might learn that we can purchase rough stock that is almost to size or satisfies a specific design constraint requirement.
 We could create just one single feature that meets an absolutely critical tolerance instead of many – and more costly – ones.

 This kind of “pre-work” can reduce a project’s cost by half or even more, depending on the circumstances.
 But if we never have that conservation, we miss a valuable opportunity to save customers money, add value, and impact their long-term success.
 (Incidentally, the conversations and pre-work that we’re referring to are key components of our discovery process.
 You can learn more about that process by reading this post.)

 Coming up in the second part of this series

-Quality requirements can have a direct impact on NRE costs and that’s where we’ll pick up in part two of this blog post series.
-In the meantime, if you’d like to learn more about what CST Precision can help you accomplish, please contact us at firstname.lastname@example.org or 864-879-8165.
+Quality requirements can have a direct impact on NRE costs and that’s where we’ll pick up in part two of this series.
+In the meantime, if you’d like to learn more about what CST Precision can help you accomplish, please contact us at email@example.com or (864) 879-8165.
 We’d love to work with you, from concept to prototype, print to part, prototype to production, and production to supply chain fulfillment!